Metals & Mining

 • Biodiversity Impacts

-The development, operation, closure, and remediation of mines can have a range of impacts on biodiversity, such as alterations of landscape, vegetation removal, and impacts to wildlife habitats.
-Acid rock drainage is a particularly significant risk: it is highly acidic water, rich in heavy metals, formed when surface and shallow subsurface water come into contact with mining overburden.
-Acid rock drainage can have harmful effects on humans, animals, and plants.
+The development, operation, closure and remediation of mines can have a range of impacts on biodiversity, such as alterations of landscape, vegetation removal and impacts on wildlife habitats.
+A particularly concerning effect of coal operations is acid rock drainage, in which surface and shallow subsurface water encounters coal mining overburden, contaminating the water with heavy metals and rendering it highly acidic, with harmful effects on humans, animals and vegetation.
 Biodiversity impacts of mining operations can affect the valuation of reserves and create operational risks.
-The environmental characteristics of the land where reserves are located could increase extraction costs due to increasing interest in the protection of ecosystems.
-Entities could also face regulatory or reputational barriers to accessing reserves in ecologically sensitive areas.
-This may include new protection status afforded to areas where reserves are located.
-Metals and mining entities face regulatory risks related to reclamation after a mine is decommissioned, per applicable regulatory requirements to restore mined property according to a prior, approved reclamation plan.
-Material costs may arise from removing or covering refuse piles, meeting water treatment obligations, and dismantling infrastructure at the end of life.
-Furthermore, ongoing mining operations are subject to laws protecting endangered species.
-Entities that have an effective environmental management plan for different stages of the project lifecycle may minimise their compliance costs and legal liabilities, face less resistance in developing new mines, and avoid difficulties in obtaining permits, accessing reserves, and facing delays in project completion.
+Because of increasing interest in the protection of ecosystems, the environmental characteristics of the land where reserves are located may lead to higher extraction costs.
+Entities might also face regulatory or reputational barriers to accessing reserves in areas with protected conservation status.
+Metals and mining entities face regulatory risks related to site reclamation after a mine is decommissioned, in accordance with applicable regulatory requirements to restore mined property according to a previously approved reclamation plan.
+Material costs may arise from removing or covering refuse piles, meeting water treatment obligations and dismantling infrastructure at the end of life.
+Furthermore, mining operations are subject to laws protecting endangered species.
+Entities with an effective environmental management plan for each stage of the project lifecycle may minimise their compliance costs and legal liabilities, face less resistance in developing new mines, and avoid difficulties in obtaining permits, accessing reserves and completing projects.

 Human Rights & Community Relations